 Rylais Crystal Scepter

 I love the fact you can hinder the enemy's escape by knocking them up then they come back down to earth just to find they're slowed!
 There is no escape!
-If you really insist on having auras a Will of the Ancients or an Abyssal Scepter] would be a smart choice if your team is heavy AP.
+If you really insist on having auras a Will of the Ancients or an Abyssal Mask] would be a smart choice if your team is heavy AP.
 Alternatively a Frozen Heart when facing an AD team will help you by making you less squishy, giving you more (much needed) mana and getting those cooldowns lower so you can keep the shields coming!

 Morellos Evil Tome